South-Paw/action-netlify-deploy/README.md

 ## About

 A Github action that deploys a build directory to Netlify.
-It can be configured to comment on the commit or PR with the deploy URL, deploy draft builds, deploy Netlify functions and use custom Netlify configs.
+It can be configured to comment on the commit or PR with the deploy URL or deploy with GitHub environments, deploy draft builds, deploy Netlify functions and use custom Netlify configs.

 ## Getting started